🗽 New York Eviction Notice Laws

 Pre-1978 buildings

-Proper service of notices is critical in New York eviction cases.
-RPAPL ยง 735 governs service requirements.
-Improper service is one of the most common reasons eviction cases are dismissed, requiring landlords to start over with new notices and new waiting periods.
+Proper service is critical.
+RPAPL § 735 governs service requirements.
+Improper service is one of the most common reasons eviction cases are dismissed.

 Personal Delivery (Preferred)

 Hand the notice directly to the tenant in person.
-This is the most reliable method and provides the strongest proof of service.
-Can be done anywhere โ at the property, workplace, or any location where you find the tenant.
+Most reliable method — can be done anywhere you find the tenant.

 Substituted Service

-If personal service fails after reasonable attempts, leave the notice with a person of suitable age and discretion at the tenant’s residence or place of business, AND mail a copy to the tenant at the property address by regular mail.
+If personal service fails, leave the notice with a person of suitable age and discretion at the tenant’s residence AND mail a copy by regular mail to the property address.

 Conspicuous Place Service (Nail and Mail)

-If substituted service is not possible, affix the notice to the door of the premises in a conspicuous place AND mail a copy by regular mail to the tenant.
-This method requires that personal and substituted service were first attempted with due diligence.
+If substituted service is also not possible, affix the notice to the door in a conspicuous place AND mail a copy.
+Requires prior attempts at personal and substituted service with due diligence.

 New York courts require proof of service.
 Keep detailed records of every service attempt including date, time, location, and what occurred.
-If using nail and mail service, document your prior attempts at personal and substituted service.
 Consider using a professional process server who can provide a sworn affidavit of service.

 Serve Required Predicate Notices

-Before filing, serve all required notices โ 14-day rent demand for nonpayment, notice to cure / notice of termination for holdover proceedings.
+Serve all required notices — 14-day rent demand for nonpayment, notice to cure / notice of termination for holdover proceedings.
 Wait for the full notice period to expire before filing.
-Filing prematurely guarantees dismissal.
+Premature filing guarantees dismissal.

 File Petition and Notice of Petition

-File your petition (complaint) with the Housing Court clerk.
-You’ll receive a Notice of Petition with a court date.
-Filing fees vary by county but are typically $45โ$85.
+File your petition with the Housing Court clerk.
+Filing fees vary by county but are typically $45–$85.
 In NYC, use the appropriate petition form for nonpayment or holdover proceedings.

 Serve Petition and Notice of Petition